Oleshky: Ancient history

-The city of Oleshia has been known since the 11th century, when it was a part of Kyivan Rus, but the area itself has been known since antiquity.
+The area around Oleshky has been known since antiquity.
 Herodotus mentioned Scythian forests in the mouth of the Dnieper in the 5th century BCE, which were called "Oleshye" (from the Slavic word for forest) by the Slavs.
-The town, which appeared later, took its name from the area, and the later form of the name (Oleshky) is also related.
+The area has been inhabited since ancient times: stone molds for metal casting have been found near the city dating back to the Late Bronze Age, indicating the existence of a bronze tool workshop.